metacpan/metacpan-cpan-extracted/distros/P/Pepper/README.md

 This is not a framework.
 This is a quick-start kit meant to simplify learning and small projects.
-The goal is for you to fall in love with Perl and continue your journey on to Mojo, Dancer2, AnyEvent, Rex, RPerl, and all other the many terrific Perl libraries (more than I can list here).
+The goal is for you to fall in love with Perl and continue your journey on to Mojo, Dancer2, AnyEvent, Rex, PDL, POE, and all other the many terrific Perl libraries (more than I can list here).
 This is a great community of builders, and there is so much to discover at [https://metacpan.org](https://metacpan.org) and [https://perldoc.perl.org/](https://perldoc.perl.org/)